athomasoriginal/com.betweentwoparens/src/pages/blog-posts/002-what-the-reagent-component.md

 ## Conclusion

-As you can see we took a journey into the weeds.
-At a highlevel, the takeaway for me was that I was able to better understand some of the decision making processes that go into writing Reagent and React.

-I felt that while this information is specific, it can be beneficial to both JavaScript and ClojureScript developers.

-For the JavaScript developers, I imagine it is comforting to know that when you come to Reagent from React there are differences, but things are more familiar than it initially seems.
+I think it's important to dive into the weeds.
+In my experience, it's these detours and thorough questioning of topics which has led to considerable improvements in my programming skill and general comfort with increasingly challenging topics.

+However, I think the biggest thing for me is something I referenced a few times in this post: "cultural knowledge".
+I have come to see that that is the most powerful tools we have as a species.
+It's unfortunate that this kind of information is not always available and my hope is that I could fill some of the gaps with this writing and maybe even open the door to works which can be built ontop of this.

-To the ClojureScript first developers, it is encouraging to know that everything is, generally speaking, React under the hood.
-This is a comfort because when we are stuck we should know that we can lean on the JavaScript community to better understand how we can write and optimize our Reagent code.
+Less philosophically though, I find it encouraging to know that everything is, generally speaking, JavaScript under the hood.
+This is important because it allows us to take advantage of what has come before and really dig into interesting ways we can use and manipulate JS from within CLJS.

-As a final point, this again illustrates one of Clojures super powers:  It's hosted.
-We have the advantage of being able to learn on the host languages, use their libraries and enhance when needed.

 <aside>
   <h3>Footnotes</h3>